JuliaSurv/NetSurvival.jl/docs/src/theory.md

 where, in the variances, it is understood that when no more individuals are at risk $0/0$ gives $0$.

-The Pohar Perme[PoharPerme2012](@cite) is the newest addition to relative survival analysis between the four methods, particularly designed to handle situations where covariates may change over time.
+The Pohar Perme estimator [PoharPerme2012](@cite) is the newest addition to relative survival analysis between the four methods, particularly designed to handle situations where covariates may change over time.
 It is trusted from the field (see e.g. [PermePavlik2018](@cite) and [CharvatBelot2021](@cite)) that only this estimator should really be used, the other ones being included mostly for historical reasons and comparisons.

 ## Grafféo Log-Rank Test